apace7/local_volume_database/docs/source/contributing.rst

 As stated earlier, community contributions are welcome and encouraged.
 Here is a short list of items that generally focus on expanding the scope of the database.
+A number of these items have entries that exist but are generally empty.

 * Include gas kinematic properties.
 For example, peak rotation velocity and gas velocity dispersion.
-* Statistics on RRL or other variable/rare stars in dwarf galaxies
+* Statistics on RRL or other variable/rare stars in dwarf galaxies.
 * Star formation history information.
-For example, a quenching timescale could be included
+For example, a quenching timescale could be included.
-* Other star formation history tracers, FUV (GALEX, SWIFT etc), Halpha
+* Other star formation history tracers, FUV (GALEX, SWIFT etc), Halpha.
-* kinematic information for globular clusters (average velocity dispersion and central velocity disperion)
+* kinematic information for globular clusters (average velocity dispersion and central velocity dispersion).
-* open clusters
+* open clusters.
-* LMC/SMC/M31 clusters
+* LMC/SMC/M31 clusters.
-* Complete dwarf galaxy entries for systems beyond 3 Mpc
+* Complete dwarf galaxy entries for systems beyond 3 Mpc.
-* Complete dwarf galaxy globular cluster systems and properties
+* Complete dwarf galaxy globular cluster systems and properties.